-At the time of this post, if you look under the hood of the most advanced tech start-ups in Silicon Valley, you will likely find both Spark and Redshift.
-Spark is getting a little bit more attention these days because it’s a new shiny toy.
-But they cover different use cases (“dish washer vs. fridge”, per Ricardo Vladimiro).
+As of this writing, if you look under the hood of the hottest tech startups in Silicon Valley, you’ll likely find both Spark and Redshift.
+Spark is getting a little bit more attention these days because it’s a new shiny toy, but the two of them cover different use cases (i.e. the “dishwasher vs. fridge” analogy, per Ricardo Vladimiro).

 Apache Spark is a data processing engine.
+The Spark project comes with a general execution engine (Spark Core), on top of which all other functionality is built.
 With Spark you can:

 People are excited about Spark for three reasons:

-Spark is fast because it distributes data across a cluster, and processes that data in parallel.
-It tries to process data in memory, vs. shuffling things in and out of disk (like e.g. MapReduce does).
+- Spark is fast because it distributes data across a cluster and processes that data in parallel.
+It tries to process data in memory, instead of shuffling things in and out of disk (like e.g. MapReduce does).

-Spark is easy because it has a high level of abstraction, allowing you to write applications with less lines of code.
-Plus, Scala and R are attractive for data manipulation.
+- Spark is easy because it has a high level of abstraction, letting you write applications with fewer lines of code.
+Plus, Scala and R are attractive languages for data manipulation.

-Spark is extensible via the pre-built libraries, e.g. for machine learning, streaming apps or data ingestion.
-These libraries are either part of Spark or 3rd party projects.
+- Spark is extensible via the pre-built libraries, e.g. for machine learning, streaming apps, or data ingestion.
+These libraries are either part of Spark or third-party projects